wp-plugins/custom-field-suite/readme.txt

 1. A custom field group, with several fields added.

 == Changelog ==

+= 1.4.5 =
+* Proper cleanup on uninstall
+* Fixes for multi-site admin URLs
+* Fixed thickbox display for changelog

 = 1.4.4 =
 * Added new field type: User